 Smart irrigation controllers maximize outdoor water use efficiency by using climate and site, or soil moisture data as a basis for irrigation scheduling—maintaining, and in many cases enhancing, the health and beauty of landscaping.

 Smart irrigation has an extensive history of scientific and field documentation.
 Golf courses, parks and athletic departments have used climate-based irrigation systems for more than 20 years.
 Now these scheduling technologies are available as smart controllers for residential use.

-The smart irrigation controller pictured above is a Rain Master Eagle Plus.
+The smart controller pictured above is a Hunter Pro-HC.